Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

-There are various reasons to conduct energy management on the level of facilities, districts and even on regional scale.
-One major reason is grid operation.
-The apparent distinction to the building and household level is the involvement of energy grids, and especially the electrical distribution grids.
-With increasing decentralized generation, especially from renewable energy sources, and increasing demands from electrification, the need for monitoring the utilization of the grid and its power quality (see~\cite{chawda2020comprehensive}), and actively influencing energy flows to prevent or resolve undesired situations is rising (e.g.,~\cite{volk2017grid}).
-Energy management on an area level therefore often considers the associated energy grids, especially in the case of micro-grids.
-Control of the different flexible devices and/or buildings in the area can be achieved with more or less direct mechanisms, ranging from direct device access to indirect, highly aggregated control signals~\cite{foerderer2022automated}.
-The practical implementation is depending on local regulation and the characteristics of the area in question, e.g., who owns the devices and energy grids, and whether there are any fees for using the public grid in a given scenario.
-Another reason for area level energy management is the optimal, e.g., cost-minimal, operation of all the generators and flexible loads in the area (e.g.,~\cite{roccotelli2022smart}).
+Districts and areas differ from those categories due to their size and, most importantly, the involvement of energy grids.
+One major reason to conduct energy management on the level of facilities, districts, and even on a regional scale is grid operation.
+With increasing decentralized generation, especially from renewable energy sources, and increasing demands from electrification, the need for monitoring the utilization of the grid and its power quality (see \cite{chawda2020comprehensive}) and actively influencing energy flows to prevent or resolve undesired situations is rising (e.g., \cite{volk2017grid}).
+Energy management on an area level, therefore, often considers the associated energy grids, especially in the case of micro-grids.
+Another reason for area-level energy management is the optimal, e.g., cost-minimal, operation of all the generators, storage systems, and flexible loads in the area (e.g., \cite{roccotelli2022smart}).
+Control of the different flexible devices and/or buildings in the area can be achieved with more or less direct mechanisms, ranging from direct device access to indirect, highly aggregated control signals \cite{foerderer2022automated}.
+The practical implementation and derived qualities like efficiency, reliability, and safety, depend on the selected orchestration mechanism, local regulation and the characteristics of the area in question, e.g., who owns the devices and energy grids and whether there are any fees for using the public grid in a given scenario.
+Since, in a region, there can be any number of commercial and residential buildings combined, the interoperability challenge is amplified manifold.
+Standardized interfaces, models, and \glspl{EMS} for each building can alleviate this challenge \cite{khalid2024smart}.
+Users may be provided with user interfaces for checking the current regional status and history, or making inputs, such as electric vehicle charging settings.
+In districts and areas, privacy-sensitive data, e.g. of many households, may need to be protected, which can be done using data aggregation due to the larger scale \cite{kursawe_privacy_2011, varenhorst2024enhancing, langer2013privacy}.
+Here, a higher level of aggregation and abstraction is additionally beneficial to keep the amount of data that has to be managed and the computation times on an acceptable level, also resulting in a need for different models.
+Aggregation is especially important on higher grid and system levels.
+Smart energy-optimized areas may, for instance, aggregate their flexibility on the feeder level (e.g., \cite{volk2017grid}).
+In such a scenario, control signals need to be disaggregated for their implementation upon reception.
+Reliable and safe operation are especially important on the regional level, as faults may leave many buildings without energy.
+For achieving reliable and safe operation, maintainability and flexibility in software are especially helpful on this level, compared to the other two.